What is psychometric testing?

 What is the meaning of psychometric testing?

 Psychometric testing is synonymous with talent assessment.
-Psychometrics is a field of psychology study that creates frameworks and concepts relating to testing, measurement, and assessment of mental competencies.
+Psychometrics is a field of psychology that creates frameworks and concepts relating to testing, measurement, and assessment of mental competencies.
 The term psychometric is a combination of two words from the Greek language, ‘mental’ and ‘measurement.’
 Therefore, psychometric testing measures and tests a person’s personality traits, knowledge, competencies, attitudes, values and behaviors – with the goal of assessing a candidate’s fit for a role based on the required competencies.

 Talent assessments are science-based tools that have a direct and measurable impact on critical HR outcomes and are a valuable part of today’s hiring process for companies of all sizes